Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Mass fraction of PBHs

-It is again easy to see that since during the course of inflation $p(t) \sim 10^{-18}-10^{-17}$ for the parameter set (\ref{data-A}), the total mass fraction of CDM becomes $f_{PBH}\sim 1$.
-We have depicted the mass distribution of PBHs resulting from scenario (a).
+where the first logarithmic term counts for subcritical bubbles contribution and the second term in the bracket comes from integration over supercritical ones.
+It is again easy to see that since during the course of inflation $p(t) \sim 10^{-18}-10^{-17}$ for the parameter set (\ref{data-A}), the total mass fraction of CDM becomes $f_{{\rm PBH}}\sim 1$.
+We have depicted the mass distribution of PBHs resulting from scenario (\textbf{1}); please see Fig.(\ref{PBHs-mass-distribution-a}).

-In scenario (b), where first order PT occurs $\sim 10^{-6} H_f^{-1}$ after the end of inflation and typical time scale of phase transition is $\sim \frac{H_f^{-1}}{16}$, supercritical bubbles that need about $\sim H_f^{-1}$ to form black holes, will collide with each other with other bubbles and get destroyed.
-However, much of the subcritical ones will find the opportunity to collapse in the meantime in particular that the ones contributing to the mass function are those whose radius is very close to $H_f^{-1}$.
+In scenario (\textbf{2}), where the first-order PT occurs at time $\Delta t\sim 10^{-6} H_f^{-1}$ after the end of inflation, and typical timescale of phase transition is $\sim \frac{H_f^{-1}}{16}$, supercritical bubbles that need about $\sim H_f^{-1}$ to form black holes, will collide with each other and with other bubbles (supercritical or subcritical) and get destroyed.
+However, much of the subcritical ones will find the opportunity to collapse in the meantime, in particular, that the ones contributing to the mass function are those whose radius is very close to $H_f^{-1}$.
+In this case, the mass fraction of the formed subcritical PBHs is \footnote{This is because the logarithm in \eqref{approxfPBH} is $\sim 1$ and therefore the order of the magnitude of mass fraction is mainly given by $f_{{\rm PBH}}\sim B p(t_n)\left(\frac{{\cal M}_{{\rm eq}}}{M_{*}}\right)^{1/2}$}

-In scenario (c), where inflation ends and settles in the true vacuum with a first order phase transition in a time scale $\beta^{-1}\sim 10^{-9}H_f^{-1}$, we do not expect that the nucleated bubbles, either critical or subcritical, will have time to form black holes and all get destroyed and their wall energy is converted to radiation.
-Both in scenarios (b) and (c), there is a chance that bubble collision leads to concentration of the energy and the formation of the bubbles, but as we will show in the next subsection, the contribution of PBHs from this process is small.
+In scenario (\textbf{3}), where inflation ends and settles in the true vacuum with a first-order phase transition in a timescale $\beta^{-1}\sim 10^{-9}H_f^{-1}$, we do not expect that the nucleated bubbles, either critical or subcritical, will have time to form black holes and all get destroyed and their wall energy is converted to radiation.
+Both in scenarios (\textbf{2}) and (\textbf{3}), there is a chance that bubble collision leads to concentration of the energy and the formation of the bubbles, but as we will show in the next subsection, the contribution of PBHs from this process is small.